How to understand Roo Analytics

 What is “Total unrequested shifts”?

-This shows the share of created shifts that never received a request.
+This shows the percentage of created shifts never received a request.
 The subtitle shows the raw counts.

 What does “Shift outcome” show in the Unrequested section?